Programs and Events

 Workshop and Lecture by Mimi Gallo, The Chair of Asian Art and History at ARTIS Naples.

-The fascinating history of the symbolism of flowers will be presented using paintings from medieval manuscripts to Dutch Still lifes and from Monet to O’Keeffe.
+The fascinating history of the symbolism of flowers will be presented using medieval tapestries to Dutch still lifes, and ending with Manet and Van Gogh.

 Mimi Gallo is the founder of Art Partners, Inc. a non-profit company that customizes art appreciation programs to fit academic curriculum.
 For the past 29 years she has taught classes at the Chautauqua Institute in Chautauqua, New York and has lectured for Renaissance Academy, Florida Gulf Coast University as well as art organizations and Road Scholars.
 She is currently the chair of Asian Art and History at ARTIS Naples and was fortunate to travel with the Cleveland Museum of art to China this past May.